svrooij/wp-geocoded-posts/geocoded-posts/readme.txt

 - Editing the location provided by the mobile app from the post edit screen.
 - Showing a widget with the latest x (configurable number) posts that have a geolocation.
 - Automatically looking up the locality of a new post.
-- Exposing a 'geo' object for each post in the REST api with 'latitude', 'longitude' and 'locality'
+- Exposing a 'geo' object for each post in the REST api with 'latitude', 'longitude' and 'locality'.
+- Posts from the mobile app connected through wordpress.com get the geo_public set automatically.

 Things that are on my wish list are:

-- Manually bulk geocoding old posts
+- Manually bulk geocoding old posts.
 - Make the widget work with the api, so it will work with static html.
 - Displaying the geocoded posts on a map with a shortcode or something.